wolpert/svarm/docs/Design.md

 The control plane writes to etcd what data ranges for tenant resources each node should own.
 The nodes and proxies only read from the etcd data set.
-Those nodes and proxies that read from etcd will set up watches to look for data changes.
+Those nodes and proxies that read from etcd will set up watchers to look for data changes.

 Nodes themselves communicate status events directly with the control plane.
 Proxies are fairly divorced from the control plane, and like the nodes, only